otaviosoares/search-artist-challenge/README.md

 ## Choose of framework

-From all the frameworks I've worked with (Django, flash, tornado), Pyramid was not one of them.
+From all the frameworks I've worked with (Django, flask, tornado), Pyramid was not one of them.
 The reason I've chosen it is that it's written in the job description that you use Pylons Project.
 The goal here, although I haven't used any advanced stuff, was to prove my best quality: I can learn fast. :)

 ## Prerequisites